Whether you breastfeed for 2 days or 2 years, breastmilk is full of amazing goodies to fuel and nourish your baby.

 Breastmilk really is the ultimate superfood, able to adapt to your babies needs at every stage of development.
 Eating a balanced diet full of natural vitamins and minerals will help to keep your breastmilk ‘liquid gold’.

 Here at HQ we know in can be hard it can be as a busy mum to get the nutrients you need.
-That’s why we have created our high-quality superfood blends to help support you and get whole food sources of vitamins.
-Check out how Post Birth Vitality or Re-Energise can help.
+That’s why we have created our high-quality nutrient powders to help support a healthy milk supply and help you get whole food sources of vitamins.
+Check out how our Re-Energise or Post Birth Vitality whole food supplements can help.

 1. Trivedi MS, Hodgson NW, Walker SJ, Trooskens G, Nair V, Deth RC.
 Epigenetic effects of casein-derived opioid peptides in SH-SY5Y human neuroblastoma cells.
 Nutr Metab (Lond).
 2015;12:54.